 Couples have significant discretion regarding how to distribute their assets if they divorce.

-But a Nevada prenuptial agreement cannot negatively affect a child’s right to child support.5 Courts will always look to the best interests of the child in Nevada (NRS 125C.0035).
+Though a Nevada prenuptial agreement cannot negatively affect a child’s right to child support.5 Courts will always look to the best interests of the child in Nevada (NRS 125C.0035) when determining support.

 Additionally, a court may find a prenuptial agreement unenforceable in Nevada if: